Upamanyu-coder/pharmacy/README.md

 # pharmacy
 ----------------

-Add collaborators to this repository
+Add collaborators to this repository.
 Search for people using their GitHub username or email address.

 ******************************************************************

-Quick setup — if you’ve done this kind of thing before or https://github.com/Upamanyu-coder/pharmacy.git
+Quick setup — if you’ve done this kind of thing before. or	. https://github.com/Upamanyu-coder/pharmacy.git

 Get started by creating a new file or uploading an existing file.
 We recommend every repository include a README, LICENSE, and .gitignore.

 ******************************************************************